 and quite a lot of peppermint extract.
 It will probably seem like too much, but it’s purposely strong.
 This is the only peppermint going into the brownies, and it’s a thin layer.
 So that one cool, creamy layer has to be enough to contrast all of the rich chocolate.

 Add a couple drops of red food coloring.
-I’m thinking Christmas Red is appropriate here!
-By the way, these AmeriColors gel colors are my new fave.
+These AmeriColors gel colors are my new favorites.
 I LOVE that they conveniently squirt out instead of me having to get out a toothpick to dip into the little jar and then inevitably getting it all over my hands and counter.
-You can buy any color ever imagined from Orson Gygi.

 Then carefully spread the frosting on your cooled brownies.
 You have to use a soft hand in order to not tear up the top of the brownie layer.
 If you get a few bits in there it’s okay though, because we’re going to cover that up anyway.